|

 Transparent Circles

 Overlay transparency, the illusion that a lighter or darker shape of see-through color floats over a layer of color below, creates an ethereal effect in this simple quilt.
 I used two kinds of fabrics: Kaffe Fassett shot cottons in light and medium-dark values, with 11 different Marcia Derse patterned and mottled-color fabrics for variety.
-Click image for larger view.
-44” x 44”
+44" x 44"

 Black Opals & Ribbon Candy

 Think “opalescence,” and most of us visualize the soft, milky colors of white opals.
 But when I discovered Australian black opals, with their flashes of brilliant color among much darker colors, I wanted to capture their natural beauty with fabric.
 This design is based on the Churn Dash block.
 By shifting the units in the nine-patch construction over and up by one unit, the secondary pattern (where four traditional Churn Dash blocks would meet) becomes primary, and the primary pattern takes on a supporting role.
 Machine quilted by Cathy Stone.
-Click image for larger view.
-See Books & Patterns.
+See Store.
 53 ¾" x 53 ¾"

 ![]() |